-This is a photo of my favorite combo right now: ground lamb with red bell peppers, green beans, cabbage, and onions.
+One of my favorite combos: ground lamb with red bell peppers, green beans, cabbage, and onions.
 I blanch the green beans before stir frying so they’re tender, but not mushy.
 The onions and red pepper can just be sauteed in oil to make them crisp-tender.

 Every protein source I’ve tried – beef (ground or sliced), chicken, shrimp, and lamb – has been great with this sauce.
 Here are some veggies combos that I really like:

 - Broccoli, slivered carrot, and mushrooms

 - Snow peas, snap peas, and red pepper